What is VFA?

 “The VFA supported me for State Assembly in 2014 and 2016 because they appreciate my farming background and as a farm owner/manager they know I speak their language.
 The farmers that make up the VFA committee take their role seriously.
 They endorse candidates, like me, who believe and understand how important agriculture is to Wisconsin.
-They get behind candidates who understand farming concerns and will work in the Capital for those causes.”
+They get behind candidates who understand farming concerns and will work in the Capitol for those causes.”

 – State Representative Deb Kolste, Democrat from Janesville